Server Request and Response Classes

 Sets the

-.
-If the input is of any other type, it is passed through as-is meaning it should already by of typeuint8
+Bodyto the input data.
+If the input is of typecharorstring, it is automatically encoded as UTF-8 bytes usingnative2unicode.
+If the input is of any other type, it is passed through as-is meaning it should already by of typeuint8or MATLAB must be able to automatically convert it touint8.Note this method never sets the

 data – input data.